domoritz/arrow-tools/Readme.md

 ## Limitations

-Since we use teh Arrow JSON loader, we are limited to what it supports.
+Since we use the Arrow JSON loader, we are limited to what it supports.
 Right now, it supports JSON line-delimited files.

 ```json
 { "a": 42, "b": true }